dong-qian/cookie-bus/README.md

 ## About The Project

-**💻 Cookie Bus is an extremely simple `One Click 👍` web extension to help developer imports cookies from one tab to the current tab**
+**💻 Cookie Bus is an extremely simple `One Click 👍` chrome extension to help developer imports cookies from one tab to another.
+It is not a cookie manipulate tool but a tool to reduce the copy and paste time when dealing with cookies in different enviorment**

+## Features

+✅ One Click

+✅ Import all cookies

+✅ Import individual or multiple specific cookies

+✅ Multiple profiles support

 ### Screenshots